 I’m not going to lie to you, the first time someone mentioned Petanque to me, my reaction was to say: “Oh, that’s that game old people play!”
-While there are a lot of senior citizens enjoying the sport, there is a lot more to it than that.
+While there are a lot of senior citizens enjoying the sport, there is a lot more to it than that – some people might even bet on it with the help of the MarathonBet sign up offers.
 This piece is dedicated to five things you probably didn’t know about Petanque.
 It’s more than just playing marbles with oversized balls.

 Your first instinct would probably tell you that the name Petanque comes from the sound the boules make when they hit each other.
 While an interesting hypothesis, the truth is a little different.
 Petanque was born from a similar game, called La Ciotat.
 One of the differences between the two is that, in La Ciotat, the players had to run a few steps for the sake of momentum.
 Petanque is a variation where the players throw the boule with pieds tanque, or pe tanca, meaning feet stuck.